How to be Right catalogues the rise of fear, fake news and prejudice, but offers reasons to stay calm in an increasingly angry world.

 Given the nature of talk radio this involves lots of folk who don’t like foreigners, homosexuals or feminists – but who dress their prejudice as some kind of moral hand-wringing.

 One caller says selling gender neutral clothes is deeply troubling.
 Another claims waitresses pawed and clawed at a charity dinner had it coming.

-Mostly, however, they regurgitate fact-free beliefs picked up from fact-free news outlets and social media.
+Mostly, however, they spout fact-free beliefs picked up from agenda-driven news outlets and social media.
 O’Brien shows how these fall apart under even the lightest scrutiny:

 Andy: This isn’t a Christian country anymore.